rickhull/conway_deathmatch/README.md

 This implementation focuses on simplicity and ease of understanding.
 Currently there are no performance optimizations.
-I would like to use this project to demonstrate the process of optimization, hopefully adding optimization on an optional, parallel, or otherwise non-permanent basis -- i.e. maintain the simple, naive implementation for reference and correctness.
+I would like to use this project to demonstrate the process of optimization, ideally adding optimization on an optional, parallel, or otherwise non-permanent basis -- i.e. maintain the simple, naive implementation for reference and correctness.